rinamishra/IndiaAI-Hackathon-2024/README.md

      - Converted to lowercase
      - Removed URLs, punctuation, and stopwords
      - Performed lemmatization.
+     - Removed 2 length words, which was not contributing much.

 5. **Mislabeled and Nonsense Data**
    - **Issue**: Incorrect labels, NULL values, and gibberish entries.